CapricanDRJ/watchers_shakespeare/index.md

 This kingdom shall indeed suffer for it.

-*[Zadkiel stands firm in his defiance]*
+*[Zyx stands firm in his defiance]*

 **[Minos]** *Aside*

 The words of Ilistus have stirred this fire,

-And Zadkiel now stands against me strong.
+And Zyx now stands against me strong.

 Together, they conspire to choke and crush